ASAP-MAC/MazmanianS_MoiseyenkoA/README.md

 # Acknowledgements

+Metagenomic analysis and figure creation was executed by G.A., while data processing was done by K.L., with supervision from N.S. and L.D.W.

-This research was funded by Aligning Science Across Parkinson’s [Grant number(s)] through the Michael J. Fox Foundation for Parkinson’s Research (MJFF)
+This research was funded in part by Aligning Science Across Parkinson’s (ASAP-020495 and ASAP-000375) through the Michael J. Fox Foundation for Parkinson’s Research (MJFF), as well as the Heritage Medical Research Institute to S.K.M.